olsoneric/pedemath/README.md

 Status - In Development
 ------

-It includes classes for vectors, matrices, and quaternions including Vec3, Vec2, Matrix44, Rect, and Quat.
+It includes classes for vectors, matrices, and quaternions including<br/> Vec3, Vec2, Matrix44, Rect, and Quat.

-Notes:
+Notes:<br/>
-  Apis for newer classes such as Quaternions are still in flux.
+  Apis for newer classes such as Quaternions are still in flux.<br/>
   Most classes are pure Python, but Matrix44 requires numpy for now.